The path to survivorship

 Kathleen's unique background in both academic medical centers and community practices and knowledge of various clinical fields including bone marrow transplant, medical and radiation oncology, home and palliative care, survivorship, research and nursing education enhances the care she provides to her patients, enabling them to live well after treatment.

-Appointments with Kathleen are available at the Cancer Center of Paoli Hospital, as well as the Main Line Health Centers in Collegeville and at Exton Square.
+Appointments with Kathleen are available at the Cancer Center of Paoli Hospital, as well as the Main Line Health Collegeville and at Exton Square.